swnolan/metahuman_facial_transfer/README.md

 The code will copy these attribute keys from the referenced transform node over to the Metahuman Face board controls.
 The referenced file is then removed once completed.

-* Note: This was built and tested using Maya 2022 running Python 3.7 and using latest assets from Unreal 5.2.
+### Note: This was built and tested using Maya 2022 running Python 3.7 using latest assets from Unreal 5.2.

 ![](https://github.com/swnolan/metahuman_facial_transfer/blob/main/images/metahuman_facial_transfer.gif)